geekodour/o/content/docs/masterplan.md

 ## Operation plan {#operation-plan}

 This section is about how I plan to execute all of this.
 I spent time understanding how my brain works and how can I make it do what I want.
 I must say my brain is a sneaky mf who likes to do all the things I should not do and a world champion at forgetting things.
-Yes tell me more about what that girl who ghosted me 7 weeks ago is thinking about me right now.

 Anyway, I plan to work on all of this using two frameworks: